-4.22.25 Miscellaneous methods
+4.23.25 Miscellaneous methods

-DataSet na count(self[over align]) Calculate the number of missing values DataSet.na_count(self[, over, align]) DataSet.na_frac(self[, over, align]) Calculate the number of missing values DataSet.distribute(self[, m, n]) Split the dataset into multiple evenly sized horizontal and vertical new files DataSet.collect(self) Collect a dataset that has been split using distribute DataSet.cell_area(self[, join]) Calculate the area of grid cells.
-DataSet.first_above(self[, x]) Identify the time step when a value is first above a thresh- old This will do the comparison with either a number, a Dataset or a netCDF file.
-DataSet.first_below(self[, x]) Identify the time step when a value is first below a thresh- old This will do the comparison with either a number, a Dataset or a netCDF file. continues on next page continues on next page
+DataSet.na_count(self[, over, align]) na_count: Calculate the number of missing values.
+DataSet.na_frac(self[, over, align]) na_frac: Calculate the fraction of missing values in each grid cell across all time steps.
+DataSet.distribute(self[, m, n]) distribute: Split the dataset into multiple evenly sized horizontal and vertical new files DataSet.collect(self) Collect a dataset that has been split using distribute DataSet.cell_area(self[, join]) cell_area: Calculate the area of grid cells.
+DataSet.first_above(self[, x]) first_above: Identify the time step when a value is first above a threshold.
+DataSet.first_below(self[, x]) first_below: Identify the time step when a value is first below a threshold This will do the comparison with ei- ther a number, a Dataset or a netCDF file.
+DataSet.last_above(self[, x]) last_above: Identify the final time step when a value is above a threshold This will do the comparison with ei- ther a number, a Dataset or a netCDF file.
+DataSet.last_below(self[, x]) last_below: Identify the last time step when a value is below a threshold This will do the comparison with ei- ther a number, a Dataset or a netCDF file.
+DataSet.cdo_command(self[, command,]) cdo_command: Apply a cdo command DataSet.nco_command(self[, command, ensemble]) Apply an nco command DataSet.compare(self[, expression]) Compare all variables to a constant DataSet.gt(self, x) Method to calculate if variable in dataset is greater than that in another file or dataset This currently only works with single file datasets DataSet.lt(self, x) Method to calculate if variable in dataset is less than that in another file or dataset This currently only works with single file datasets DataSet.reduce_dims(self) reduce_dims: Reduce dimensions of data DataSet.reduce_grid(self[, mask]) reduce_grid: Reduce the dataset to non-zero locations in a mask DataSet.set_precision(self, x) Set the precision in a dataset DataSet.check(self) check: Check contents of files for common data prob- lems. continues on next page